Skip to Content

 Safety Goggles

-Just because rockhounding is a hobby does not make it any safer for your eyes!
-That is why goggles are always recommended when using rock fracturing tools.
+Just because rockhounding is a hobby doesn’t mean it’s any safer for your eyes!
+That’s why it’s strongly recommended to wear goggles when using tools that fracture rocks.

 For these reasons, the comfortable and efficient 3M Safety Glasses by Virtua CCS (Amazon link) are the favorite goggles for rockhounding.

-If you still aren’t sure about wearing goggles on your rockhounding trips, find the rockhounds in the reviews and read they’re more than convincing testimonials.
+If you still aren’t sure about wearing goggles on your rockhounding trips, find the rockhounds in the reviews and read their more than convincing testimonials.

 Headlamp